I’ve finally got round to reading Richard Taruskin properly.

 Now that we have had Beethoven lite from Christopher Hogwood and Brahms lite from John Eliot Gardiner, and even Wagner lite from Mr Norrington, it was inevitable that someone would bring us Stravinsky lite, even a lite “Rite”.

 Many topics are worth exploring, but I’m going to start with Taruskin’s seminal ideas on early music.
 He treats the subject more expansively in his classic book Text and act, reviewed with immense wisdom by John Butt here—indeed, here’s some further essential further reading:

-- John Butt, Playing with history: the historical approach to musical performance (2008) (itself reviewed here, with a critical link to another more critical review… Russian doll, eh?)
+- John Butt, Playing with history: the historical approach to musical performance (2008) (itself reviewed here, with a critical link to another more critical review… Russian dolls, eh?)

 But for now I will ponder some of Taruskin’s vignettes in The danger of music.